 Azure Kubernetes Service (AKS) - Plan your design and operations

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
-Azure Kubernetes Service (AKS) makes it simple to deploy a managed Kubernetes cluster in Azure.
+Azure Kubernetes Service (AKS) is the recommended way to deploy a managed Kubernetes cluster in Azure.

 Organizations are at various points in their understanding, rationalizing, and adoption of Kubernetes on Azure.
 Your organization's journey will likely follow a similar path to many other technologies you've adopted; learning, aligning your organization around roles & responsibilities, and deploying production-ready workloads.
 From there, you'll iterate; growing your product as your customer and business demands change.